rohit0718/tp/docs/UserGuide.md

 #### Listing all lessons: `list lesson`

 Shows a list of all lessons in the ModBook.
-This command can be executed in any view.
+You can execute this command in any view.

 Format: `list lesson`

 #### Editing a lesson: `edit lesson`

 Edits an existing lesson in the ModBook.
-This command can only be executed in the [details view](#details-view).
+You can only execute this command in the [details view](#details-view).

 Format: `edit lesson INDEX [n/NEW_NAME] [d/NEW_DAY_OF_WEEK] [s/NEW_START_TIME] [e/NEW_END_TIME] [l/NEW_LINK] [v/NEW_VENUE]`